Battle scarred, but most definitely not battle weary, meet four of Ontario Nature’s eco-heroes

 Almack probably didn’t think he’d still be fighting this battle 40 years after it began.
 “We’re getting awful old, you know,” he notes with a laugh.
 At the same time, he remains hopeful for the future.
 “Today, young people are red hot to conserve the land,” he says.

+This article was original published in ON Nature magazine in Summer 2012.
 Photography courtesy of Evan Dion (images 1, 2, 4) and Ryan Parent